pitchoilcan/Digidrumduino/README.md

  An Arduino Mega

 # How it works
  Modern steeldrums have a maximum range of two OCTAVES, plus or minus a few NOTES (no more than five) 24+5.
 A pan (a.k.a steeldrum) with 48 notes?
 WTF!
-Immging the possibilties.
+Oh the possibilties.

  A multiplexer or demultiplexer enables you to expand the in-and outputs on your Arduino board.